-Attendance Policy: See college catalog.
-Class roll will be taken during each class meeting and a record of attendance will be maintained.
+Attendance Policy: Class roll will be taken during each class meeting and a record of attendance will be maintained.
 You will be responsible for the material presented in class as well as the assigned material from the textbooks.
 Administrative Drop Policy: Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to attend 5 classes during the semester may be dropped with a grade of "X" from the course.
 Similarly if a student fails to turn in two of the major assignments (i.e. tests, projects, or quizzes), he/she may be dropped with a grade of "X" from the course.
 Tardiness: Being late does not constitute being absent but it is very disruptive and rude to come to class late so allow enough time in your schedule to arrive a few minutes early to class.
 If you do arrive late, quietly take a seat closest to the entrance.
 Also, it is your responsibility to sign the roll sheet or you will be counted absent.
 This is IMPORTANT!
 Cell phones should be silenced or turned off during class.
 Use of other electronic equipment should be discussed with the instructor.
+Leaving the classroom during a video or lecture is very disruptive so please strive to remain in the classroom for the duration of the class period.

 Assignment Policy: Exams: Four exams worth 100 points each will be given during this course and will consist of multiple choice, identification, and/or essay questions.
 Make-up exams will not be given in this class.
+Contact the instructor immediately if you miss an exam.
 The final exam will not be cumulative.
 If you have an emergency and miss an exam, or if you wish to replace the lowest exam score (excluding the last one), you may do a second term project from the list options.
 This must be approved by the instructor prior to submitting the second project.
+You must be present on campus to take exams unless other arrangements are made with the instructor.

 Late work: No late work is accepted in this course.
 Follow the calendar and plan ahead.
 "Get out of jail" option for Revel assignments.
 You may use your "Get out of jail free" card twice during the semester for a missed assignment or a low score you would like to replace.
 You must send your requests within one week of the original due date to receive full credit for missed assignments/replacement assignments.
 Please send requests using the Blackboard email function.
-Each jail card is worth approx. 50 points.
+Each jail card is worth approx. 50 points or one chapter worth of material.

-Blackboard is the computer software used to deliver this course Blackboard.
+Blackboard is the computer software used to deliver this course.
 It is essential that you have reliable access to the Internet.
 It is not necessary to purchase or own your own computer but you should have a backup plan in place should you encounter computer problems.
+Firefox is the recommended browser for Blackboard.
 There are open computer labs available to all enrolled SPC students on all campuses.
 Should you encounter technical difficulties contact the instructor first, and/or the SPC technical support.

 Also you may contact blackboard@southplainscollege.edu or call (806) 894-9611, ext.
 2180.
 Be sure to include course and section number information when contacting technical support.

-There are four types of assignments required for this course: Revel chapter assignments/quizzes, class participation points, exams, and term projects.
+There are three regular types of assignments required for this course: Revel reading assignments/quizzes, reading/essay assignments and class participation/film critiques.
+There are also four unit exams and a term project.